xiix0/scam/README.md

-You are so boring that when I see you my feet go to sleep.
+You will remember something that you should not have forgotten.